jpetitto/GistList/README.md

 *NOTE*: You should not need to include and new dependencies.

 ### Task 3 (Estimated time 15 min)
-*warning*: don't forget to commit your finished work for task 2 with commit title "Task 2" before starting this task.
+*WARNING*: don't forget to commit your finished work for task 2 with commit title "Task 2" before starting this task.

 Some of the gists that we are getting have anonymous owners, which inturn means we don't have a owner image to load for the gist.